osrf-migration/vrx-wiki/tutorials/AddingSensors.md

   <xacro:wamv_p3d name="p3d_wamv"/>
 </robot>
 ```
-Notice that this is an **.xacro** file.
+Notice that this is a **.xacro** file.
 If you aren't familiar with xacro files, you should read [this](https://bitbucket.org/osrf/vmrc/wiki/tutorials/Working%20with%20xacro%20files) tutorial first.

 Let's look at the contents within the **<robot>** tag, which describes the robot.
 The first line includes wamv_gazebo.urdf.xacro.
 This adds the basic WAM-V mesh and joints along with the plugins for dynamics.
 You will likely want to keep this in, unless you are using a different model or dynamics simulation.